 - Please keep the Wildlife Center clean by placing all litter in the provided trash and recycling receptacles.

-•No smoking is allowed on the Wildlife Center grounds, picnic areas, or playground.
+- No smoking is allowed on the campus of Georgia Southern University, the Wildlife Center grounds, picnic areas, or playground.

-•Grills and outdoor cookers are not allowed during rental of the Wildlife Center facilities.
+- Grills and outdoor cookers are not allowed during the rental of the Wildlife Center facilities.

-•The Wildlife Center does have free-roaming animals.
+- The Wildlife Center may have free-roaming animals.
 Please do not poke at the animals, throw objects in the animal areas or harass the animals.
 These objects are harmful and may cause serious medical problems.

-•In areas where there is direct contact with animals, it is very important that visitors use the hand sanitizers placed at these areas.
+- When there is direct contact with animals, it is very important that visitors use the provided hand sanitizer.
 This will help protect you and our animals from illness.